cloudflightio/cloudflight-platform-spring/README.md

 }
 ````

-**WARNING**: We are using Spring AOP here, that means this only works for public methods of Spring beans (like any other Spring-related annotation like `@Transactional`).
+:warning: We are using Spring AOP here, that means this only works for public methods of Spring beans (like any other Spring-related annotation like `@Transactional`).

 The annotation `@LogParam` can also be customized and chained, here are some examples: